-Final Fantasy Crystal Chronicles: Echoes of Time is the second installment in the Nintendo-exclusive offshoot series to grace the Wii.
-This time around the title boasts an all new original story and enhanced multiplayer options including cross platform play with the simultaneously-released DS version.
-On the dual screened handheld, this is a fun dungeon crawler which incorporates simple action oriented role-playing elements with great design that begs it to be played via four person multiplayer, either online or off.
-On the Wii it’s exactly the same game--and therein lays the problem.
-It’s exactly the same game- two screens and all.
-That’s not to say the two deliver the same quality experience, because the game was built around the DS, the Wii iteration definitely pales in comparison.
+Final Fantasy Crystal Chronicles: Echoes of Time is the second installment in the Nintendo exclusive offshoot series to grace the DS.
+This time around the title boasts an all new original story and enhanced multiplayer options including cross platform play with the simultaneously released Wii version.
+A dungeon crawler at its core, Echoes of Time manages to incorporate simple action oriented role-playing elements with great design that begs it to be played via four person multiplayer, either online or off.
+That’s not to say it’s a great game because along with this adventure come some unfortunate technical and design setbacks.
+Following an interesting new concept, Square Enix opted to release indistinguishable versions of this game across both Nintendo platforms; of the two versions the DS is definitely the one to buy.

-After your initial trial in the forest, the story begins to reveal itself when a young girl from your village falls mysteriously ill.
+After your initial trial in the forest the story begins to reveal itself when a young girl from your village falls mysteriously ill.
 Newly christened an adult, your character is tasked with retrieving the antidote by traveling to a nearby town and completing quests for a shadowy scholar.
-From there the story takes the appropriate twists and turns to keep you interested, with a plot that involves the secret past of your village, sinister immortals who roam the land, fragmented crystals, and the origins of our silent protagonist.
+From there the story takes the appropriate twists and turns to keep you interested in a plot that involves the secret past of your village, sinister immortals who roam the land, fragmented crystals and the origins of our silent protagonist.
 Yes, it’s all familiar JRPG fodder, but its decently crafted fodder and the script can be downright witty at times.

-All of the 3D action takes place on the left screen and graphically the game looks horribly dated for a console game.
-The environments and art direction are crafted with an appropriate layer of detail but fails to compensate for the lackluster visuals.
-The inhabitants of the world, human, monster, or otherwise also rendered blocky like their DS counterparts.
+All of the 3D action takes place on the top screen and graphically the game looks good.
+The environments and art direction are crafted with an appropriate layer of detail which inspires a sense of curiosity for the onscreen objects.
+The inhabitants of the world - human, monster, or otherwise - also rendered well, albeit appearing blocky.
 Because this is a Square Enix game, fully rendered 3D cut scenes are used to convey important story scenes.
-Though there are quite a few of them, they too look blocky, making them fall a bit short in impressiveness even when compared to those of fellow DS title Metroid Prime Hunters.
+Though there are quite a few of them they too look blocky, making them fall a bit short in impressiveness even when compared to those of fellow DS title Metroid Prime Hunters.
 The game is technically sound except for occasional slowdown which occurs more often the further the game progresses.
 The first few times it occurs it's negligible but as its frequency rises, so does your impatience.

 In regards to audio, the game fares about the same.
 The cut scenes feature full voice acting which is a mixed bag of good performances and a comically bad German accent.
 The music is pleasing and stirring throughout, and even though it comes through well enough out of the built in speakers, it requires a decent pair of headphones to be fully appreciated.
 The sound effects for combat and magic wielding are equally notable.

 In spite of everything else, it’s the classic dungeon crawling feel of the gameplay that makes Echoes of Time notable.
-Once the main game begins the dungeons come at you nonstop one after another the only breaks being to replenish your supply and restore your condition by going back into town or heading back to your village for story events.
-The dungeons follow familiar themes- forest, sewers, ice, and fire- but are still fun to traverse.
+Once the main game begins the dungeons come at you nonstop one after another, the only breaks being to replenish your supply and restore your condition by going back into town or heading back to your village for story events.
+The dungeons follow familiar themes: forest, sewers, ice and fire, but are still fun to traverse.
 They all follow the same basic rubric of clear a room of enemies and puzzles to advance to the next room until you eventually find a key to the dungeon boss.
 The combat feels satisfying as does collecting the items left behind by fallen enemies.
-Fighting actually feels quite similar to Square’s Kingdom Hearts series as you hack, slash, and cast magic (mostly cure).
-Casting magic is accomplished by pressing the C button and guiding the cursor ring to the intended target.
-Magic is very useful during combat and essential to completing puzzles, whether by freezing water so you can walk across, or setting fire to explosive barrels to clear pathways.
+Fighting actually feels quite similar to Square’s Kingdom Hearts series as you hack, slash and cast magic (mostly cure).
+Casting magic is accomplished by simply pressing the X button and guiding the cursor ring to the intended target.
+Magic is very useful during combat and essential to completing puzzles whether by freezing water so you can walk across, or setting fire to explosive barrels to clear pathways.

 This game features enemies that are both insidious and aggressive.
 They pose a fair threat at times requiring a certain amount of strategy to defeat.
-The bosses aren’t quite as shrewd because most, if not all, of them can be defeated easily by hacking and slashing at their backs repeatedly.
+The bosses aren’t quite as shrewd because most if not all of them can be defeated easily by hacking and slashing at their backs repeatedly.
 Sadly though the computer AI is the weakest found in the game.
 No matter how well you configure them they perform stupidly in action.
-Often times they will get in the way of completing puzzles and will be the first to die leaving you to clear the dungeons by yourself, deeming it not worth the effort to revive them.
-For the most part the dungeon exploration is enjoyable the only drawback being that the puzzle types become too familiar early on and the camera can sometimes get in the way during segments that require well timed platforming.
+They will often get in the way of completing puzzles and will be the first to die leaving you to clear the dungeons by yourself, deeming it not worth the effort to revive them.
+For the most part the dungeon exploration is enjoyable, the only drawback being that the puzzle types become too familiar early on and the camera can sometimes get in the way during segments requiring well timed platforming.

-The adventure only lasts about 15 hours, a bit on the lean side for a console, but is supplemented by plenty of available side quests, secrets, and unlockables.
-Thanks to multiple difficulty levels and multiple areas to explore, the game holds up through a second play through.
+The adventure only lasts about 15 hours which feels a bit on the lean side, but is supplemented by plenty of available side quests, secrets and unlockables.
+Thanks to multiple difficulty levels and multiple areas to explore the game holds up through a second play through.
 Additionally the game features some robust multiplayer options giving a good incentive to keep playing.
-The Wii version lacks any significant extras, with the exception of Mii support.
-You can stick the face of your Mii on any character allowing them to go along for the adventure.
-I thought this would be a fun thing to see, but instead it falls flat as your Mii creepily clashes with the game’s visuals.

 Either online or locally, you can team up with other players to clear through the adventure mode.
-Once you have your party of like-minded players gathered the game really hits its stride.
+Once you have your party of like minded players gathered the game really hits its stride.
 Echoes of Time was meant to be played in multiplayer and it shows.
 Freed from the shackles of dimwitted AI, dungeons become more straightforward and entertaining to complete.
 The entire game can be played this way by either visiting the worlds of other players or inviting them to your own.
-Disappointingly there is no way to transfer your Wii character to the console of another Wii owner locally, a freedom the DS enjoys.
-Any items, experience, or skills you attain stay with you after returning to the single player mode.
-Communication is key and quickly accessible pre sets, like those found in Super Smash Bros.
+Any items, experience or skills you attain stay with you after returning to the single player mode.
+Communication is key and quickly accessible presets, like those found in Super Smash Bros.
 Brawl, help keep the lines of interaction open.
 Lag is sometimes prevalent and can mar the experience of the online multiplayer if it persists.

-As stated above an identical DS version of this game is available.
+As stated above, an identical Wii version of this game is available.
 The DS and Wii connectivity is fully utilized between them.
-DS and Wii gamers can play with Wii gamers and vice versa either through Nintendo Wifi or locally and the experience on the DS stays the same.
-Compared to the DS game, the Wii version of Echoes of Time is inferior thanks to inappropriate scope and awkward controls.
-The game just feels more at home on the handheld it was originally built around and it’s disappointing that this game was not developed around the Wii’s unique capabilities.
+DS gamers can play with Wii gamers and vice versa either through Nintendo Wifi or locally and the experience on the DS stays the same.
+Compared to the Wii version the DS version of Echoes of Time is better thanks to appropriate scope and sharper control.
+The game just feels more at home on the handheld it was originally built around.